We welcome refugees…

 Contact Simon directly using the form below:

-Philip is a qualified bookkeeper (ICB) and mathematician, who has pursued a career as musician, music tutor and mature research student.
+Philip is a certified accountant (ICAEW CfAB), qualified bookkeeper (ICB) and mathematician, who has pursued a career as musician, music tutor and mature research student.
 He has also been contracted as bookkeeper / finance worker for various campaign and research organisations and social enterprises, as well as a charity and social housing cooperative.
-He is currently employed with Third Sector Accountancy as a trainee accountant.

 - Imogen ButlerImogen ButlerTrainee Accountant